sjuulwijnia/kx-vscode-angular-extension/README.md

 Added context-menu options:
 * _New Angular Component_: adds a new Angular component to the selected folder using the specified selector.
 * _New Angular Directive_: adds a new Angular directive to the selected folder using the specified selector.
+* _New Angular Module_: adds a new Angular module to the selected folder using the specified name.
 * _New Angular Pipe_: adds a new Angular pipe to the selected folder using the specified name.
 * _New Angular Service_: adds a new Angular service to the selected folder using the specified name.